autowarefoundation/autoware-documentation/docs/installation/autoware/source-installation.md

 sudo apt-get -y install git
 ```

+!!!
+Note
-> Note: If you wish to use ROS 2 Galactic on Ubuntu 20.04, refer to installation instruction from [galactic](https://autowarefoundation.github.io/autoware-documentation/galactic/installation/autoware/source-installation/) branch, but be aware that Galactic version of Autoware might not have latest features.
+    If you wish to use ROS 2 Galactic on Ubuntu 20.04, refer to installation instruction from [galactic](https://autowarefoundation.github.io/autoware-documentation/galactic/installation/autoware/source-installation/) branch, but be aware that Galactic version of Autoware might not have latest features.

 ## How to set up a development environment